ma-ha/lowcode-data-app/README.md

 # Metric Dashboard (WIP)

-Dashboards can visualize data in simple way.
+Dashboards can visualize data of an entity collection in simple way.

 ![dashboard example](doc/dashboard-example.jpg)